Dan Caine: Military service and training (1990–2024)

 In July 2008, he became an instructor pilot at the 121st Fighter Squadron and a Special Tactics Air Liaison Officer at the 24th Special Tactics Squadron of the Air Force Special Operations Command, remaining in those roles until 2010.
-Caine was a part-time member of the Air National Guard from 2009 to 2016 and held several senior positions in the District of Columbia ANG.
+Caine was a part-time member of the ANG from 2009 to 2016 and held several senior positions in the District of Columbia ANG.

-After returning to active duty, he was simultaneously an assistant to the vice commander of the U.S. Special Operations Command and the assistant commanding general of the Joint Special Operations Command from 2016 to 2018.
+After returning to active duty, he was simultaneously an assistant to the vice commander of the U.S. Special Operations Command and the assistant CG of the Joint Special Operations Command from 2016 to 2018.
 Caine completed the Joint and Combined Warfighting Course in 2017.
-He simultaneously served as a deputy commanding general of Special Operations Command Central and of the special operations joint task force in Operation Inherent Resolve, the campaign against the Islamic State in Iraq and Syria, from 2018 to 2019.
+He simultaneously served as a deputy CG of Special Operations Command Central and of the special operations joint task force in Operation Inherent Resolve, the campaign against the Islamic State in Iraq and Syria, from 2018 to 2019.
 After that Caine was the director of special-access programs in the Office of the Under Secretary of Defense for Acquisition and Sustainment from 2019 to 2021.
-Caine achieved the rank of lieutenant general in 2021, and served as the CIA's associate director for military affairs from November 2021 until December 2024.
-He earned the nickname "Raizin Caine" (Note: The spelling of Caine's nickname varies between "Raizin Caine" and "Raisin Caine".
-In his announcement nominating Caine as chairman of the Joint Chiefs of Staff, president Donald Trump wrote "Razin Caine".)
+Caine was promoted to three-star lieutenant general in 2021, and served as the CIA's associate director for military affairs from November 2021 until December 2024.

 As of February 2025, Caine has 150 combat hours and two tours in Iraq.
 He has a total of 2,800 flight hours, including more than 100 combat hours in the F-16.

-Public and private sector (2003–present)
+Public and private sector (since 2003)

 From 2005 to 2006, as part of the White House Fellows program, Caine was a special assistant to the United States Secretary of Agriculture and did work related to the response to Hurricane Katrina.
 From 2006 to 2008, he served within the Homeland Security Council as a policy director for counterterrorism.

 In 2010 he founded The Caine Group, an investment and consulting firm focusing on national security and homeland security.

 His LinkedIn page notes that he has advised Voyager, a space technology company.
 In January 2025, he joined Shield Capital, a venture capital firm.
 Caine is a partner at Ribbit Capital and an advisor for Thrive Capital.
-He was the co-founder and chief operating officer of Rise Air, an airline company acquired by Surf Air in 2017 and not to be confused with 100% Native-owned Rise Air in Saskatchewan.
-His Air Force service biography describes him as a "serial entrepreneur and investor".
+He was the co-founder and chief operating officer of RISE Air, an airline company acquired by Surf Air in 2017 (unrelated to the Canadian airline Rise Air).
+His USAF service biography describes him as a "serial entrepreneur and investor".